 The Start of a Floortime Journey

 Keith shares that when he wrote that comment it was around the same time that he opened his clinic where he could finally really just do Floortime and completely Floortime, so he appreciated Affect Autism.
-Whenever any of his mentors from the Interdisciplinary Council on Development and Learning (ICDL) mentors would go out west to give talks, they would be in Seattle but never across the border in Vancouver, so Affect Autism was a way to have access to helpful reminders and training tips to inform Keith’s practice.
+Whenever any of his mentors from the International Council on Development and Learning (ICDL) mentors would go out west to give talks, they would be in Seattle but never across the border in Vancouver, so Affect Autism was a way to have access to helpful reminders and training tips to inform Keith’s practice.

 Keith remembered a story about a class he took with Dr. Stanley Greenspan who did conference calls.
 Keith was working at an occupational therapy clinic one Saturday morning during class when a child ran in from another therapy room to escape the therapist doing non-Floortime therapy he wasn’t enjoying.
 Keith simply suggested the child tell the therapist what he wanted to do and it all worked out.
 Meanwhile, Keith didn’t realize he hadn’t muted his phone and the class was listening to the whole conversation, so he was horrified.
 But Dr. Greenspan said, “This is exactly what we’re talking about: connecting to the child, taking their lead, and using positive affect to turn the situation around.“